Engr-Owais/chatapp/README.md

 - **Clean Architecture**: Build apps that are easy to maintain and expand.
 - **Error Handling**: Make your app robust and user-friendly.
 - **Dependency Injection with GetIt**: Easily manage dependencies across your app and improve scalability.

-💡 What's Coming Next:
-👉 Voice/Video Calling
-👉 File Sharing (Images, Videos, Audios)
-👉 Advanced Features for an even better chat experience.

-By the end of this video, you'll have a feature-packed chat app ready for production, plus the knowledge to build scalable apps using the best Flutter practices! 💻